Home > Apparel

 Fill Weight

-Fill weight, on the other hand, is the precise measured weight of down that has been placed into the jacket, generally expressed in either grams or ounces.
+Fill weight, on the other hand, is the precise measured weight of down found in the jacket, generally expressed in either grams or ounces.

 To get a reasonable estimate of a jacket’s overall warmth, you can multiply the down’s fill power (expressed in cubic inches per ounce) by the jacket’s fill weight (expressed in ounces), which will yield a number that represents the three-dimensional volume of the jacket’s insulation, or loft, in cubic inches.